The Jewish sages have given four predominant answers to the question of why we read Jonah on Yom Kippur.

 The first is that the book reminds us of God’s infinite mercy.
 S.Y.
-Agnon, in his work Days of Awe, quotes the Psikta D’Rav Kahana, which says: “Israel said to God, ‘Master of the Universe, if we repent, will you accept it?’
+Agnon, in his work Days of Awe, quotes the a Midrash, which says: “Israel said to God, ‘Master of the Universe, if we repent, will you accept it?’
 God responded, ‘Would I accept the repentance of the people of Ninveh, and not yours?'”
 We read Jonah to be reminded that if God could forgive Ninveh, of course God can forgive us.

 Book of Contradictions

 But there is something more at play in this little book, which, though only 47 verses long, mentions the word “big” 14 times.
 It is a book of contradictions, which ends in an unanswered question.
 In her work The Murmuring Deep: Reflections on the Biblical Unconscious, Avivah Gottlieb Zornberg writes, “The book of Jonah invites interpretation from the first verse to the last; but its elusive meanings are never fully netted.
 There is no conclusive answer to its questions.”

 Who is Jonah?
 The sages disagree.
 When was this book written, and by whom?
 Again, disagreement.
 Did the first two chapters really happen?
 “There are those who say that it all happened in reality, and those that say that it all occurred in a dream, and in a prophetic vision,” writes Rabbi Yosef Kaspi on the book’s first verse.

 There is constant tension in the book: between the cities Ninveh and Tarshish, the land and the sea, sleep and wakefulness, up and down, an embracing of God and an evasion of God, an embracing of mission and an evasion of mission, good and bad, compassion and detestation, desire for mercy, desire for truth, Jews and non-Jews.